tojodevelopment/SetEngineering/README.md

+FYI : Changes to Main Branch is Restricted Since Commit to Main meant to be Triggering the GIT Actions End up in Production Deployments.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.